steven-omaha/pacdef/README.md

 For example, to build `pacdef` with support for Debian Linux, you can run one of the two commands.
 * (recommended) `cargo install -F debian pacdef`, this downloads and builds it from [https://crates.io](https://crates.io)
 * in a clone of this repository, `cargo install --path . -F debian`

+### Snap Implementation Details

+Unlike package managers like `apt` which have a concept of manually installed vs automatically installed dependencies, Snap treats all packages the same way.
+There is no distinction between manually installed packages and dependencies.

+In pacdef, this means:
+- All installed Snap packages are considered "explicitly installed"
+- A Snap package is considered "unmanaged" if it's installed but not listed in any group file
+- When running `pacdef package clean`, any Snap package not listed in your group files will be considered for removal
+- The `make_dependency` operation is not supported for Snap packages

 ### Example